miso-lims/walkthroughs/_includes/runs-new.md

 This includes statistics like percent pass filter, the percent of bases with Qscores over 30, and cluster density.

-1. From the _Runs_ page, find the run assigned to you for this tutorial.
+1. From the _Sequencer Runs_ page, find the run assigned to you for this tutorial.
 Click on the run alias to go to the run page.
 1. Scroll down to the _Metrics_ section and examine the sequencing metrics for this run.